WELCOME TO THE RRCA

 Charlottenburg Park - Seasonal Camping 2014

-Please complete the Reservation Request Form and return the first three pages no later than Friday, November 29, 2013 to the office of the Raisin Region Conservation Authority with a $200.00 deposit.
-Cheques must be post-dated January 1, 2014.
-The draw for the lottery will be held on Monday, December 2, 2013.
+Seasonal sites still available.
+If you are interested, please complete the Reservation Request Form and return the first three pages to the office of the Raisin Region Conservation Authority with a $200.00 deposit.
 A map showing lot availability is provided for your convenience.
 If you have any questions, please contact the office at 613-938-3611 ext.
 221

 We are now accepting online donations for the Cooper Marsh Boardwalk Restoration fund.